 How To Keep Conversations Short

-People often say that time is money, and even if you disagree with this, you certainly feel that time is important.
+It is often said that time is money; even if you disagree with this, you surely feel that time is an important asset.
 Regardless of whether someone believes time to be money or leisure or fun, one thing remains constant: time is important.
-And even though it might seem funny to figure out how to "keep conversations short," you will also acknowledge that you often end up in conversations you would rather end quickly.
-Regardless of whether these conversations end up occurring with a neighbor, a coworker, or a stranger, you will find that you have more time if you learn how to keep these conversations short.
-Be polite: When aiming to end a conversation quickly, the best thing you can do is to summon every ounce of politeness you can muster.
-In fact, you may end up finding that the conversation actually drags on longer if you are rude to the person with whom you are trying to end a conversation.
-If, on the other hand, you are polite and friendly, it becomes much easier to graciously end the conversation, as your counterpart can leave the conversation feeling fulfilled.
+And even though figuring out "how to keep conversations short" might seem like a funny thing to look at, it is also apparent to most people that there are some conversations they would rather end quickly.
+And if you learn how to end these conversations quickly - regardless of whether they take the shape of conversations with coworkers, neighbors, or strangers - you will have more time to yourself and the things you want to do.
+Be polite: The best thing you can do, when aiming to end a conversation quickly, is to summon every ounce of politeness you can muster.
+If you are rude to someone when trying to end a conversation quickly, you may find that the conversation actually ends up dragging on longer.
+On the other hand, your counterpart will leave the conversation feeling fulfilled if you are polite and friendly throughout - which makes it much easier to end the conversation.
 Recognize what people want to talk about: Even though conversation is intended to be a back-and-forth exchange between two people, most people truly are most enamored when they are talking about their own self.
-Allow the other person to tell you all the things they want to tell you as quickly as possible by turning every question they ask back to them, and in this way they will feel fulfilled with the conversation much more quickly.
+Turn every question the other person asks back to them if you are trying to keep a conversation short, as they will feel all right exiting the conversation as soon as they have told you all the things they want to tell you.
 Know how to graciously finish: Too many people make the mistake of making excuses when they are trying to leave a conversation, and these excuses feel like exactly that: excuses!
-Instead, the best way to end a conversation is to simply end it; tell the person that it was great talking to them, and tell them you look forward to catching up with them again at some point in the future.
+Instead, you should always end a conversation the same way when you are trying to keep things short: simply tell the person that it was great talking to them, and that you look forward to catching up again!
 If you follow these tips, you will be able to consistently keep conversations short when you need to; and what's more, you will do so in such a way that your conversational counterpart always feels fulfilled!